cisocrgroup/Resources/manuals/profiler-manual.md

 After you have finished to setup the server, you can start the server.
 To start the server you have to execute the `bin/startup.sh` script.
-If you get an error, try to set the `JAVA_HOME` environment variable to point to the java installation of your system as mentioned in the chapter [Building the profiler].
+If you get an error, try to set the `JAVA_HOME` environment variable to point to the Java installation of your system as mentioned in the chapter [Building the profiler].
 To stop the server you can execute the `bin/shutdown.sh` script.